wultra/powerauth-crypto/docs/Advanced-Activation-Flows.md

 1. User is authenticated in Master Front-End Application and initiates the activation creation process:

    1. Master Front-End Application generates random activation OTP and keeps it temporarily in the database.
-   1. Master Front-End Application then asks PowerAuth server to create an activation, with using this OTP ([`initActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/WebServices-Methods.md#method-initactivation) method, commit phase is not specified or set to `ON_COMMIT`).
+   1. Master Front-End Application then asks PowerAuth server to create an activation using the init activation method ([`initActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/WebServices-Methods.md#method-initactivation) method, commit phase is not specified or set to `ON_COMMIT` and the `activationOtp` value is set to previously generated OTP).
    1. Master Front-End Application then displays QR code, containing an activation code.

 1. In the mobile application: